For Cultural Institutions

 Join the Local Learning Network

 Cultural institutions play a vital role in how communities learn, remember, and imagine.
-The LLN helps museums, historic sites, libraries, and other cultural organizations reach new audiences, including families, homeschoolers, microschools, and educators seeking meaningful, place-based experiences.
+The Local Learning Network (LLN) helps museums, historic sites, libraries, and other cultural organizations reach new audiences, including families, homeschoolers, microschools, and educators seeking meaningful, place-based experiences.
 LLN isn’t another advertising platform.
 It’s a curated educational network designed to make local learning visible, accessible, and valued.
-Participating institutions will appear in a searchable directory that connects learning goals with cultural opportunities, whether that means a day-long field trip, a single exhibit, a reflective stop on a cross-country journey, access to your classroom for sustained partnerships, or curriculum resources that can be used from home.

 Why Join?